top of page

 6. Paid Search Location Extensions

-Paid search ads are one the most relevant advertising options for local businesses.
+Paid search ads are one of the most relevant advertising options for local businesses.
 Your ad appears only when someone searches Google for keywords that you select.
 These ads are a goldmine for driving incremental foot traffic.

-Once your Google My Business listing is claimed you can connect your paid search ads to your business listing and start showing location information directly on your ad.
+Once your Google My Business listing is claimed, you can connect your paid search ads to your business listing and start showing location information directly on your ad.
 Users can click the address and immediately be given directions to your store.
-The store information that appears is based on the user's current location which makes integrating these extensions extremely easy for businesses with multiple locations.
+The store information that appears is based on the user's current location, which makes integrating these extensions extremely easy for businesses with multiple locations.

 Google Location Extension

 This one is a no-brainer as there are no additional costs if you're already running paid search ads.
-We've found that adding these location extensions significantly improves the overall clickthrough rate, can lower your cost per click, and may result in increasing your impressions.
+We've found that adding these location extensions significantly improves the overall click-through rate, can lower your cost per click, and may result in increasing your impressions.

 7. Weather-Triggered Ads

-Current weather impacts just about everything from your mood and what food sounds good to traffic conditions and what home emergencies might pop up like a flooded basement.
+Current weather impacts just about everything, from your mood and what food sounds good, to traffic conditions and what home emergencies might pop up, like a flooded basement.

 Weather Triggered Ads

-Most importantly, this tactic will help maximize performance, limit wasted spend and show potential customers that you have exactly what they're looking for in that moment.
+Most importantly, this tactic will help maximize performance, limit wasted spend, and show potential customers that you have exactly what they're looking for in that moment.
 These little touches, even in your ads, can help make the difference.

 We've used this in the past to help a hotel book travelers stuck with canceled flights at a nearby airport, a restaurant change their ads from ice cream on sunny days to meal baskets on rainy days, and increase visibility for a local plumber as frantic homeowners were searching online for someone to fix their burst pipes during a sudden cold snap.